Quick answer

 What Is a Sales Pipeline?

 A sales pipeline is a visual representation of where every deal stands in your sales process, from first contact to closed-won or closed-lost.
-It's the set of stages and opportunities that show how much revenue you're likely to close and when.
-If you're asking what a sales pipeline is: it's the set of stages and opportunities that show how much revenue you're likely to close and when.
+Each stage and opportunity rolls up into a forecast of how much revenue you're likely to close and when.

 Sales Pipeline Definition